matthew-petrie/shopify-theme-actions/README.md

 **DEPLOY**
 Deploys to the specified Shopify theme, useful for defined, testing / staging / production themes.

+## PR Comments

+After any deployment, if `GITHUB_TOKEN` is set, a comment will be added to the PR with a link to view the Shopify theme preview.

 ## Requirements

 Requires a Shopify Private App to be created with the permissions: